Sahil170595/Chimeraforge/README.md

 ## Quick Takeaways: What We Discovered

-All findings below are verified across 840+ benchmark runs documented in Technical Reports TR108 through TR115 (with another 300+ runs in the Gemma3/Ollama baseline studies).
+All findings below are verified across 2000+ benchmark runs documented in Technical Reports TR108 through TR123.
 Every number is reproducible and traceable to raw data.

 ### Single-Agent Performance: Rust vs Python